 - Usage example:

-addFilters, the template engine of AnQiCMS also directly supports+,-,*,/Basic arithmetic operators, which allows complex calculation logic to be implemented in the template.- Usage example:
+addFilters, the template engine of AnQiCMS also directly supports+,-,*,/Basic arithmetic operators, which enable complex computation logic to be implemented in templates.- Usage example:

 {% set total = price1 + price2 * quantity %}